DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

-By connecting with the proposed model, the experiment shows that: \ding{182} the formulated \textit{limited feedback information restriction}, which models the noisy gradients and predicts the degeneracy problem of the conditional PAEs, matches the experiment results. \ding{183} By breaking the restriction of the \textit{limited feedback information restriction}, the residual-task guided training overcomes the degeneration problem, which simultaneously demonstrates the effectiveness of the noise gradient model and method.

-In addition, this mode collapse is different from the posterior collapse in variational autoencoders (\textit{VAE}), in which the noise is injected in latent $\mathbf{Z}$ for prior-based regularization instead of stemming from the task.
-Moreover, although diversity is not the first goal of the attack tasks, this mode collapse is weakening the attack performance to be close to static PAEs, thus we recognize it as the degeneration problem.
 The comparison of the attack performance is shown in ablation studies.
+In addition to object detection tasks, \cite{Li2021GenerativeDP} attempted the generative approach for real-time digital adversarial patch attacks against image classification and face recognition.
+We observe that, even without incorporating randomized physical simulation and with patch sizes limited to 32$\times$32, it still suffers from certain degeneracy issues.
+We introduce the proposed training strategy into this model (detailed implementation is in \textit{supplementary material}) and test it with the 2\%-ratio patch attack setting and the VGGFace classification task.
+As shown in Figure~\ref{fig:gdpa_comparison} and Table~\ref{tab:gdpa_comparision}, the final ASR and training convergence are significantly improved ($+10\%$ ASR, $4\times$ training speed).
+This highlights the criticality of the proposed training technique.

+Overall, the experimental analysis shows that: \ding{182} The obfuscated gradient problem exists in the PAE training environment. \ding{183} \textit{limited feedback information restriction}, which models the noisy gradients and predicts the degeneracy problem of the conditional PAEs, matches the experiment results. \ding{184} By breaking the restriction of the \textit{limited feedback information}, the residual-task guided training overcomes the degeneration problem.
+This result simultaneously demonstrates the effectiveness of the \textit{limited feedback information restriction} model and the residual-task construction.